jeffbonnes/titanium_documentation/source/en/tableviews.md

 </code>

 <note>
-Notice in particular where extra custom properties have been created in the Titanium objects to store additional data.
+Notice, in particular, where extra custom properties have been created in the Titanium objects to store additional data.
 For example:

 * `thisLabelContinent` - as the data stored in `title` has been modified for presentation purposes, a property named `continent` has been set with the raw continent data
 * `thisLabelTemp` - to easily retrieve the temperature in Fahrenheit and Centigrade, the respective values are stored in `temp_f` and `temp_c`